Curiosity, Self-Authorship, and Mindframing with Anne-Laure Le Cunff

 | A fixed identity | Practice beginnerhood in one domain |

-A cautious research bridge: curiosity is studied as part of information-seeking and learning, but the field still lacks one simple, universally accepted definition.
-Kidd and Hayden’s review frames curiosity as a motivator for learning and decision-making while emphasizing that its mechanisms remain incompletely understood.6 That supports a modest takeaway: do not reduce curiosity to a vibe.
-Treat it as a repeatable way of directing attention toward learnable uncertainty.
+Curiosity is studied as part of information-seeking and learning, but the field still lacks one simple, universally accepted definition.
+Kidd and Hayden's review frames curiosity as a motivator for learning and decision-making while emphasizing that its mechanisms remain incompletely understood.1 The practical takeaway: treat curiosity as a repeatable way of directing attention toward learnable uncertainty.

 Try this three-question reset when you feel dull, stuck, or over-certain: